nats-io/terraform-provider-jetstream/README.md

  * `description` - (optional) Contains additional information about this stream (string)
  * `metadata` - (optional) A map of strings with arbitrary metadata for the stream
  * `ack` - (optional) If the Stream should support confirming receiving messages via acknowledgements (bool)
+ * `discard` - (optional) When a Stream reach it's limits either old messages are deleted or new ones are denied (`new` or `old`)
+ * `discard_new_per_subject` - (optional) When discard policy is new and the stream is one with max messages per subject set, this will apply the new behavior to every subject.
+Essentially turning discard new from maximum number of subjects into maximum number of messages in a subject (bool)
  * `max_age` - (optional) The maximum oldest message that can be kept in the stream, duration specified in seconds (number)
  * `max_bytes` - (optional) The maximum size of all messages that can be kept in the stream (number)
  * `compression` - (optional) Enable stream compression by setting the value to `s2`